Police: Mom told details of son's death to fellow inmate

 DENVER – A Colorado woman charged in the death of her 7-year-old son told a fellow inmate that the boy died in July, months before his body was discovered encased in concrete inside a Denver storage unit, according to court records unsealed Tuesday.

-Authorities have released few details about the death of Caden McWilliam since his body was discovered in December.
+Authorities have released few details about the death of Caden McWilliams since his body was discovered in December.

-Records involving the arrest of his mother, 43-year-old Elisha Pankey, were not been available to the public until Tuesday.
+Records involving the arrest of his mother, 43-year-old Elisha Pankey, had not been available to the public until Tuesday.
 She is charged with child abuse resulting in death and with the abuse of a corpse.

 A woman whose name is redacted in court records told police that Pankey said she and her husband sometimes forced the boy inside an animal carrier.

-Note: This story has been corrected to show the boy's last name is spelled McWilliams.